yohance-nicholas/CARICOM-COVID19-Dashboard/README.md

 ## Overview

-This dashboard was prepared with a view to familiarise myself with the [`flexdashboard`](https://rmarkdown.rstudio.com/flexdashboard/) offered by RStudio.
+This dashboard was prepared with a view to familiarise myself with the [`flexdashboard`](https://rmarkdown.rstudio.com/flexdashboard/) suite offered by RStudio.
 Flexdashboard enables users to easily create flexible, attractive, interactive dashboards with R. Authoring and customization of dashboards is done using R Markdown and you can optionally include Shiny components for additional interactivity.
 Flexdashboards allow users to:

 - Use R Markdown to publish a group of related data visualizations as a dashboard.
 - Support for a wide variety of components including htmlwidgets; base, lattice, and grid graphics; tabular data; gauges and value boxes; and text annotations.